Love-P/Advanced-Process-Manager/README.md

 - If the user selects "All processes on the computer," the Process Manager lists and displays information about all processes running on the computer, not limited to those created by the script.

 ## Explanation
-This test ensures that the Process Manager can accurately list and provide information about processes, offering insight into both processes created by the code and all processes on the computer.
+This test ensures that the Process Manager can accurately list and provide information about processes.
+It offers insight into both processes created by the code and all processes on the computer.
+The test uses the psutil library to gather process information.

 ![List Processes Test](images/list_processes.png)
 ![List Processes Test Log](images/list_processes_log.png)